orizens/orizens.com/src/pages/blog/2014-07-03-fuseday-experiments-working-with-google-web-starter-kit-and-reactjs.md

 Starting to code with react.js was a challenge.
 I did find the tutorial on their website quite easy easy to follow.
 Still, the syntax feels a little bit awkward, but the overall concept may free your mind and lead you to think - component style.

 I do see the benefit gained from using react in large scale app like facebook, however - one has to design his component slowly as well as understand and getting to know react.js deeper.
-The data binding feature (let it be &#8220;state" - future binding - or &#8220;props") works as expected.
+The data binding feature (let it be "state" - future binding - or "props") works as expected.

 I was missing the good old html templating integration in react.
-Also, the use of almost html syntax inside javascript did led to confusion when you need to add attributes - and you need to start thinking again in js terms. i.e, if you need to add the attribute of a class to an &#8220;html" template in a react component, you would have to address it as &#8220;className" (as in pure javascript).
+Also, the use of almost html syntax inside javascript did led to confusion when you need to add attributes - and you need to start thinking again in js terms. i.e, if you need to add the attribute of a class to an "html" template in a react component, you would have to address it as "className" (as in pure javascript).

 ## Gulp.js

 Although gulp.js was intended to be investigated, we didn't quite reach it too much.
 We used it mostly for local server solution rather than its build task - which was broken (on Mac).
-Overall, it's &#8220;watch" task and live reload worked as expected and with any code change, the browser refreshed automatically.
+Overall, it's "watch" task and live reload worked as expected and with any code change, the browser refreshed automatically.

 You can find the <a href="https://github.com/orizens/fuse-jun14-loitfos-client" target="_blank">sources and code for the POC at github</a>.